ArthrowAbstract/Predict_Bike_Sharing/report-template.md

 The exploratory analysis found that the following features were most correlated with the target variable temp, atemp, humidity, windspeed, weekday.

 ### How much better did your model preform after adding additional features and why do you think that is?
 My model performed significantly better after adding additional features.
-The score on the Kaggle leaderboard increased from 1.8 to 1.3.
+The score on the Kaggle leaderboard decreased from 1.8 to 0.64.
 I think that the additional features helped the model to learn more complex relationships between the features and the target variable.

 ## Hyper parameter tuning
 ### How much better did your model preform after trying different hyper parameters?
 My model performed very slightly better after trying different hyper parameters.
-The score on the Kaggle leaderboard didn't change much.
-I think that there was no improvement  due to the fact that I was not able to find a set of hyper parameters that were more suited to my dataset.
+The score on the Kaggle leaderboard changed to 0.51.
+I think that there was improvement  due to the fact that I was able to find a set of hyper parameters that were more suited to my dataset.

 ### If you were given more time with this dataset, where do you think you would spend more time?
 With a large dataset, more time could be spend on feature engineering as it's a time-consuming process.
 So, understanding features can ease the complex process of feature engineering.